gmluqa/movie-backend/README.md

 - [MD5 encryption is NOT secure!](https://youtu.be/GI790E1JMgw?t=881)

 I'd like to thank my tutors at [GeeksHubs Academy](https://geekshubs.com/) for their excellent guidance on carrying out this weekly programming challenge.

+I will update this repo in the future with more middleware to control user registration inputs and time-based JWT tokens, as well as minimizing information input in URI's, stay tuned!